tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/事件回调_intl_en.md

-The event callback service can send notifications about TRTC events in the form of HTTP/HTTPS requests to your server.
-Currently, you can register callbacks for room events (`Room Event`) and media events (`Media Event`).
-Follow the directions below to configure callbacks in the TRTC console.
+The event callback service can notify your server of TRTC events in the form of HTTP/HTTPS requests.
+It has integrated certain events under the room event group and media event group.
+You can provide relevant configuration information to Tencent Cloud to activate this service.

-<span id="deploy"></span>
 ## Configuration Information
 You can configure callback information in the TRTC console.
-After completing the configuration, you will receive event callback notifications.
-For detailed directions, please see [Callback Configuration](https://intl.cloud.tencent.com/document/product/647/39559).
+After completing the configuration, you can receive event callback notifications.
+For detailed directions, please see [Callback Configuration](https://cloud.tencent.com/document/product/647/52428).

 >?You need to provide the following information for the configuration: